k21971/EvilHack/doc/evilhack-changelog.md

 - Enshelled tortles are supposed to be harder to hit
 - Fix: failure restoring embedded dragon scales
 - Fix: end of game crash during bones creation under certain conditions
+- Fix: inconsistencies with illithids and psionic attack feedback